 This does not respond to low energy light rates that deliberately develop a fire.
 This compound detector adds a fixed temperature element that is used to detect slowly developing fires.
 This element reacts whenever a fixed temperature element reaches the threshold.
 Usually electrically connected fixed temperature point 136.4˚F or 58˚C.

-It senses the heat generated by any system or thing.
-Which allows us to detect or detect any physical change due to the temperature generated by analog or digital output.
+It senses the heat generated by any system or thing, which allows us to detect or detect any physical change due to the temperature generated by an analog or digital output.
 Depending on the application, temperature sensors are classified into different types with different characteristics.
 There are two basic types of temperature sensors.

 Contact Temperature Sensor Types–These types of sensors are widely used to detect liquids, solids, or gases.
 The temperature sensor needs to be physically in contact with the object.
 And it uses conduction to monitor changes in temperature.

-Non-contact Temperature Sensor Types–This type of sensor uses temperature sensor radiation on and convection to monitor changes in temperature.
-These types of sensors are used to detect gates and liquids that emit radiant energy.
-Which is transmitted in the form of infra-red radiation.
+Non-contact Temperature Sensor Types–This type of sensor uses temperature sensor radiation and convection to monitor changes in temperature.
+These types of sensors are used to detect gates and liquids that emit radiant energy, which is transmitted in the form of infrared radiation.